Glossary of Scrum Terms

 Emergence: the process of the coming into existence or prominence of new facts or new knowledge of a fact, or knowledge of a fact becoming visible unexpectedly.

 Engineering standards: a shared set of development and technology standards that Developers apply to create releasable Increments of software.

 Forecast (of functionality): the selection of items from the Product Backlog Developers deems feasible for implementation in a Sprint.

 Product Backlog: A Scrum Artifact that consists of an ordered list of the work to be done in order to create, maintain and sustain a product.
 Managed by the Product Owner.

 Product Backlog refinement: the activity in a Sprint through which the Product Owner and the Developers add granularity to the Product Backlog.

 Product Owner: Role in Scrum accountable for maximizing the value of a product, primarily by incrementally managing and expressing business and functional expectations for a product to the Developers.

 Ready: a shared understanding by the Product Owner and the Developers regarding the preferred level of description of Product Backlog items introduced at Sprint Planning.

 Refinement: see Product Backlog Refinement

 Scrum Board: a physical board to visualize information for and by the Scrum Team, often used to manage Sprint Backlog.
 Scrum boards are an optional implementation within Scrum to make information visible.

 Scrum Guide™: the definition of Scrum, written and provided by Ken Schwaber and Jeff Sutherland, co-creators of Scrum.
-This definition consists of Scrum’s roles, events, artifacts, and the rules that bind them together.
+This definition consists of Scrum’s accountabilities, events, artifacts, and the rules that bind them together.

 Scrum Master: Role within a Scrum Team accountable for guiding, coaching, teaching and assisting a Scrum Team and its environments in a proper understanding and use of Scrum.

 Scrum Values: a set of fundamental values and qualities underpinning the Scrum framework; commitment, focus, openness, respect and courage.

 Sprint: Scrum Event that is time-boxed to one month or less, that serves as a container for the other Scrum events and activities.
 Sprints are done consecutively, without intermediate gaps.